Hi, my name is Mrs Humanities.

 2 // To share Teaching and Learning ideas that will benefit learners’ in other classrooms.

-5// To share my wellbeing journey as an educator.
+5// To share my wellbeing journey from breakdown to recovery as an educator.

-It is very much a work in progress and I am continuously adding to it.
+It is very much a work in progress and I am always continuously adding to it.

 Often you will find I share my opinion of issues, this is solely my opinion and bares no reflection on my employer.